RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-22-Cakewalk-Part-1-Almost-Everything.md

 Crossfade options are simple and down 2 layers deep in a menu.
 If you want asymmetrical fades or custom fades or to do anything beyond simple crossfading of 2 adjacent clips then you're out of luck.
 For a DAW that has [mastering like features](#cd-burning) this is a strange omission.

-Let's not stop there though!
+~~Let's not stop there though!
 Crossfading two clips is quite an endeavor.
 [Look at the manual](https://www.cakewalk.com/Documentation?product=SONAR%20X3&language=3&help=Arranging.61.html) to see the multi-step process of crossfading two clips.

-I'm somewhat baffled that people put up with this, but then again, Bitwig didn't have crossfades _at all_ for years and apparently most of their users didn't even understand what a crossfade is.
+I'm somewhat baffled that people put up with this, but then again, Bitwig didn't have crossfades _at all_ for years and apparently most of their users didn't even understand what a crossfade is.~~

+**UPDATE** July 2019 - It's possible to turn on "Auto Crossfade" in the Track View Options menu to easily crossfade overlapping clips **IF** `Preferences->Editing->"What to do with existing material:"` is set to "Blend Old and New".

+I still find this to be suboptimal behaviour because even though 2/3 of the editing preferences disable "Auto Crossfade", the option is still visible and toggleable.

+I also find it strange that "Auto Crossfade" isn't on by default, but that's a personal preference.

 ## Zoom Tool